sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 The framework provides an event mechanism that enables communication between loosely coupled components in the application.
 The mechanism allows publishers and subscribers to communicate through events without having a direct reference to each other and this helps with application modularization.

-The framework maintains a weak delegate reference to the subscriberís handler on subscription.
+The framework maintains a weak delegate reference to the subscriber‚Äôs handler on subscription.
 This means the reference that the framework holds to the subscriber will not prevent garbage collection of the subscriber.
 The weak delegate reference relieves the subscriber from the need to unsubscribe to enable proper garbage collection.
 This should be regarded as a safety net however, subscribers should unsubscribe.

 ###Publishing